JasonHsiao8/Cordic-hardware-algorithm-implementation-and-application/README.md

 K(n) = \prod_{i=0}^{n-1} K_i = \prod_{i=0}^{\infty} \cos\left( \tan^{-1}(2^{-i}) \right) = \prod_{i=0}^{n-1} \frac{1}{\sqrt{1 + 2^{-2i}}}
 $$

 All the 𝐾𝑖 factors can be ignored during the iterative process, and the final rotated result can be multiplied once by the overall scaling factor 𝐾(𝑛).
+If the number of iterations is fixed, this value can be precomputed and stored in a register as a constant.
+This correction can even be performed in advance by multiplying the constant with (𝑥,𝑦), thereby saving one multiplication operation.